 Note

-The built-in drivers all require PDO.
+All built-in drivers require PDO.
 You should make sure you have the correct PDO extensions installed.

 There are two main ways to get a fresh copy of CakePHP.
-You can either download an archive copy (zip/tar.gz/tar.bz2) from the main website, or check out the code from the git repository.
+You can either download an archived copy (zip/tar.gz/tar.bz2) from the main website, or check out the code from the git repository.

-To download the latest major release of CakePHP.
-Visit the main website http://cakephp.org and follow the “Download Now” link.
+To download the latest major release of CakePHP, visit the main website https://cakephp.org and follow the “Download” link.

 CakePHP uses the app/tmp directory for a number of different operations.
-Model descriptions, cached views, and session information are just a few examples.
+A few examples would be Model descriptions, cached views and session information.

-As such, make sure the directory app/tmp and all its subdirectories in your cake installation are writable by the web server user.
+As such, make sure the directory app/tmp and all its subdirectories in your CakePHP installation are writable by the web server user.

 Setting up CakePHP can be as simple as slapping it in your web server’s document root, or as complex and flexible as you wish.
 This section will cover the three main installation types for CakePHP: development, production, and advanced.